 We first met at a party in Ealing in 2007, chatted into the night and have been chums ever since, often meeting up for supper, birthday picnics or just a stroll around town.
 Waris has a calm, gentle manner but strong opinions and a sharp sense of humour.
 A raconteur with pin-sharp recall, he can be a fount of salty anecdotes – which he’d flay me for repeating here.
 (Maybe he’ll put them in the autobiography he’s threatening to write.)

 A talented, award-winning, now perhaps underrated director, Waris has worked with many of the greats from Laurence Olivier to Bette Davis.
-In 1965, he directed Sybil Thorndike in the BBC’s prestigious adaptation of A Passage to India (left).
+In 1965, he directed Sybil Thorndike in the BBC’s prestigious adaptation of A Passage to India (below).
 And a few years later he endured a disastrous encounter with Liz Taylor and Richard Burton.

 He has far more interesting things to talk about from his long career than one sci-fi series whose labour pains he eased 50 years ago.
 But it is Doctor Who that is thrusting Waris Hussein into the limelight in 2013 and underlines his extraordinary achievement as a youngster working in the television industry in the early 1960s.

 It didn’t hit me until I was sitting in a dressing room speaking to Sacha Dhawan (the former History Boys actor who portrays him in Mark Gatiss’s BBC2 drama An Adventure in Space and Time) just how young Waris was.
 Sacha is a youthful 29, but Waris was actually five years younger, just 24, when entrusted with directing the first Doctor Who.